WildPasta/discord-bot-hfr-scraper/README.md

 ## Features

-- Search for ads from a specific website using keywords
+- Search for ads from HFR forum using keywords with `!search keyword`
 - Display ads on the Discord server
-- Store ads in a database to avoid duplicates (alert script only)
+- Send message using the `new_alert.py` script daily to monitor specific

 An extra script (new_alert.py) is available to lookup for specific ads and send a notification on the Discord server when a new ad is found. **It is recommended to use cron to run this script periodically.**